Anth0ny229/FirebaseTest/README.md

 "# FirebaseTest"

 Only GoogleLogin activity is setup to launch.
 Modify the launcher attribte to change to a different activity.
-Make sure to add debug Certificate Fingerprints (SHA-1) for the app Everything works except FCM =(
+Make sure to add debug Certificate Fingerprints (SHA-1) for the app.
+Everything works except FCM =(